onsi/ginkgo/index.md

     $ ginkgo #or go test

+To run the suites in other directories, simply run:

+    $ ginkgo /path/to/package /path/to/other/package ...

 There are a number of command line flags that can be passed to the `ginkgo` test runner.
 Additionally, most of these can also be passed to `go test`, though you will need to prepend `ginkgo.` to each flag when using `go test`:

 - `--seed=SEED`